hanschen/vim-ipython-cell/README.md

 > How can I send other commands to IPython, e.g. '%who'?

-You can easily send arbitary commands to IPython using the `:SlimeSend1` command provided by vim-slime, e.g. `:SlimeSend1 %who`, and map these commands to key combinations.
+You can easily send arbitrary commands to IPython using the `:SlimeSend1` command provided by vim-slime, e.g. `:SlimeSend1 %who`, and map these commands to key combinations.